-The forms can be submitted to your PSC Liaison Accountant by emailing the forms directly to
+The forms can be submitted to your PSC Liaison Accountant by emailing the forms directly to them.

-If there is a change in the grantee's banking institution or account number, a new SF-1199A must be submitted to PSC.
+If there is a change in the recipient's banking institution or account number, a new SF-1199A must be submitted to PSC.